 Senator Avel L. Gordly Papers

-This collection documents Senator Gordly’s political career in the Oregon legislature and her ongoing activism and advocacy on issues impacting the African American community in Portland and beyond.
+This collection documents Senator Gordly’s political career in the Oregon legislature and her ongoing activism and advocacy on issues impacting the Black community in Portland and beyond.
 Gordly was the first African American woman elected to the Oregon Senate.
 The papers also reflect Gordly’s key roles with the Black United Front, the Urban League of Portland, the American Friends Service Committee, and Portlanders Organized for Southern African Freedom.